GYAC Youth Programs

 • Ages: 5–18 years old

-Parents and students have shared feedback about GYAC.
-One parent, Ja’Licia Bass, stated, “I cannot speak enough about the support from GYAC.
+GYAC Youth Programs are part of an organization that includes a vibrant adult and seniors program through Beyond Special K (BSK) and the Boys 2 Men 2 Greatness mentoring program.
+The organization describes its environment for local youth as safe and structured.
+Parent and student feedback includes comments such as, “I cannot speak enough about the support from GYAC.
 I’m a single parent, and it’s hard.
 The homework help alone is huge.
-As a parent, I’m forever grateful.”
-Another parent, Chantral Warner, said, “I’ve never seen a program like this, and I pray that GYAC is here forever.
+As a parent, I’m forever grateful,” from GYAC parent Ja’Licia Bass.
+Another parent, Chantral Warner, states, “I’ve never seen a program like this, and I pray that GYAC is here forever.
 They are truly setting children up for greatness!”
-An 8th grade student, Tyjah W. from Oslo Middle School, said, “GYAC helps students strive for academic excellence, respect and community involvement.
+An 8th grade student, Tyjah W. from Oslo Middle School, shares that “GYAC helps students strive for academic excellence, respect and community involvement.
 They help students find their talents and excel at them.”

 Is this your business?
 There is no cost, but you will be asked to sign up or log in.